tv4you2016/squeezelite-esp32/README.md

 - count: number of GPIO of expander (default 16 - might be obsolted if model if sufficient to decide)
 - intr: real GPIO to use as interrupt.

-Each expander must be
 Note that PWM ("led_brightness" below) is not supported for expanded GPIOs and they cannot be used for high speed or precise timing signals like CS, D/C, Reset and Ready.
 Buttons, rotary encoder, amplifier control and power are supported.
-Depending on the actual chipset, pullup or pulldown might be supported so you might have to add external resistors (only MCP23x17 does pullup)
+Depending on the actual chipset, pullup or pulldown might be supported so you might have to add external resistors (only MCP23x17 does pullup).
+Note that the same interrupt can be shared accross expanders, as long as they are using open drain or open collectors (which they probably all do)
 ### LED
 See §**set_GPIO** for how to set the green and red LEDs.
 In addition, their brightness can be controlled using the "led_brigthness" parameter.
 The syntax is
 ```